Skip to content

 Still want to try your hand at homemade plant food?
 Check out our simple guides:

 After exploring all the fertilizer options, you might still wonder which approach is best for your indoor garden.
-We created Leafy Plant Food specifically to address the unique needs of houseplants.
+We created Leafy Plant Food, our signature houseplant fertilizer, to meet the unique nutrient needs of indoor plants.

 • Perfect blend for indoor plants: Specialized 14-4-9 NPK ratio provides higher nitrogen for lush foliage while maintaining appropriate phosphorus and potassium levels.